ashupandith/intprp/interview_preparation/jd_food_ordering_1000_topicwise_interview_qa.md

 In this platform, controllers should not contain payment, PoS, Cosmos DB, or subsidy rules.
 Controllers receive requests and call handlers.
 The application layer coordinates use cases.
 The domain layer enforces business rules.
 The infrastructure layer connects to Cosmos DB, Service Bus, Blob Storage, payment gateways, PoS, CMS, and notifications.

 #### Final Interview Answer
-I apply separation of concerns by keeping HTTP logic in controllers, business use cases in the application layer, domain rules in the domain layer, and external dependencies in infrastructure.
-This makes the system easier to test, maintain, and evolve.
+I apply Separation of Concerns by giving each component one clear responsibility.
+Controllers handle HTTP request/response concerns, application services or handlers coordinate use cases, domain classes enforce business rules, infrastructure components handle database and external integrations, and middleware handles cross-cutting concerns like logging, authentication, exception handling, and correlation IDs.
+This prevents mixing responsibilities and keeps the system maintainable.

 ---